 - The paper submitted must be published in a journal or edited collection, and must have been peer-reviewed.
 It may be published in print or electronically.

 - It must be in print (or otherwise out in defenitive, archived form in the public domain) at the time of application.

-- The paper must be centrally concerned with metaphor in real world contexts.
+- The paper must be centrally concerned with metaphor, metonymy, and/or other forms of figurative expression in real world contexts.